-In addition, each future non-employee director who joins the Board of Directors will also receive a one-time initial stock option to purchase 3,250 shares on the date of such director's appointment, which will vest in equal monthly installments over three years, subject to continued service through the applicable vesting dates and a one-time initial grant of 1,300 RSUs, which will vest in 1/3 annual increments over the course of three years, subject to continued service through the applicable vesting dates.
+In addition, each future non-employee director who joins the Board of Directors will also receive a one-time initial stock option to purchase 4,000 shares on the date of such director's appointment, which will vest in equal monthly installments over three years, subject to continued service through the applicable vesting dates and a one-time initial grant of 1,600 RSUs, which will vest in 1/3 annual increments over the course of three years, subject to continued service through the applicable vesting dates.
 Stock options issued to directors shall terminate and may no longer be exercised after the first to occur of (a) the expiration date of the option, (b) 24 months after the date on which the director's service with Vericel is terminated, or (c) a change-in-control to the extent provided in the stock option agreement.
-Non-employee directors have the ability, under Vericel's Non-Employee Director Deferred Compensation Program, to elect to receive RSUs upon vesting or RSUs with a deferred settlement.
-A non-employee director must elect to defer the receipt of a RSU grant by December 31st of the year prior to the grant and during an open-trading window; provided, however, newly elected non-employee directors must make an election within thirty (30) days of joining the Board.
-RSUs with deferred settlement are subject to vesting but the shares are not issued until the earlier of (i) the non-employee director's separation from service with Vericel, or (ii) a change-in-control, as defined in the 2022 Plan.
-Further, under the Non-Employee Director Deferred Compensation Program, upon the occurrence of such event, the amounts credited in the non-employee director's account shall be paid in shares of stock as soon as practicable, but in no event after the last day of the calendar year in which the event occurs or two and one-half months after the event occurs, whichever comes later.
+Under the terms of the Company's Deferred Compensation Plan, which was adopted May 3, 2023, non-employee directors have the ability to defer payment of all or a portion of their annual fees and/or defer settlement of all or a portion of their grant of RSUs.
+RSUs with a deferred settlement are subject to vesting, but the shares are not issued until the deferred settlement date.
+A non-employee director must make an election to defer his or her annual fees and/or RSU grant by December 31 of the year prior to the year such amounts will be earned, or such grants made.
+In addition, a deferral election for the RSU grant must be made during an open-trading window.
+Newly elected non-employee directors must make an election within thirty days of joining the Board.
+A non-employee director may elect to defer payment of the annual fees and/or grant of RSUs until a date specified in the non-employee director's election.
+The deferred annual fees and/or grant of RSUs will be paid or settled on the earlier of (i) the date specified in the nonemployee director's election, (ii) the termination of the non-employee director's service to Vericel (including due to death), (iii) the non-employee director becoming disabled, or (iv) a change-in-control, as defined in the 2022 Plan.
+Further, under the Deferred Compensation Plan, upon the occurrence of such event, the amounts credited in the non-employee director's account shall be paid in cash and/or shares of stock, as applicable, as soon as practicable, but in no event after the last day of the calendar year in which the distribution event occurs.